 Introduction

-The California-Pacific Triennial is a significant exhibition of contemporary art that focuses on artists from countries and regions bordering the Pacific Ocean.
-Hosted by the Orange County Museum of Art (OCMA) in Newport Beach, California, the triennial provides a unique lens through which to explore the diverse artistic practices, cultural exchanges, and shared challenges across this vast geographical area.
+The California-Pacific Triennial is a major international exhibition focused on contemporary art from the countries and cultures bordering the Pacific Ocean.
+Hosted by the Orange County Museum of Art (OCMA) in Costa Mesa, California, the triennial provides a unique lens through which to explore the diverse artistic practices, cultural exchanges, and shared challenges across this vast geographical area.

 Originally established as the California Biennial in 1984, the exhibition was reimagined and expanded in 2013 to embrace the broader Pacific region, acknowledging California's position within this important cultural zone.
 The triennial serves as a vital platform for cross-cultural dialogue, showcasing the work of artists from North and South America, Asia, Australia, and the Pacific Islands.